 An advanced study into the neurophysiology of human cognition.
 Topics, starting with basic neuroanatomy and neurophysiology, will build toward an understanding of cognitive functions, emphasizing sensory processing, memory formation, decision making, emotions, and brain diseases.
 Ultimately the course aims to help students link brain functions to modern views of consciousness.
-Prerequisites: BIO 202 and BIO 308 or PSY 333.
+Prerequisites: BIO 200 and BIO 308 or PSY 333.
+Offered alternating fall semesters.